Palliative Care WA is a member-based, not for profit organisation governed by a voluntary Board of Management according to the PCWA Constitution.

 Shannon is currently a Lived Experience Advisory Consultant and Trainer, having qualified in Cert IV Mental Health – Peer Work and as a Lived Experience Educator.
 She has collaborated with clinicians, researchers and services, providing lived experience insight and perspective, as well as presenting a lived experience to support an understanding for staff and students during their education and development training.

 Shannon currently sits on several boards, committees and working groups, mainly Palliative Care, Mental Health and Eating Disorder Specific.
-She is on the Oceanic Palliative Care Conference Program Committee 2019 and this is her second year as Vice President of Palliative Care WA.
+She was on the Oceanic Palliative Care Conference Program Committee 2019 and this is her third year as Vice President of Palliative Care WA.